 “Tying a digital currency to government-issued dollars brings price stability.
 It also brings the presumed cost savings of blockchain technology.
 And restricting access to trusted players like Visa and Mastercard, reduces the number of moving parts.
 This should allow the back end to scale to meet the demand of billions of users conducting millions of transactions every minute.”

-Our third millennial stock comes from our own Mike Cintolo, chief analyst of Cabot Growth Investor.
-He recently recommended Snap Inc. (SNAP), saying, “The first couple of years of this stock’s life were brutal, but new management and a slew of new products (including more camera-based and some augmented reality offerings, video collections, games and even a bit of original content) and technology (including a new Android app that loads faster and has boosted engagement) helped the user count to increase (up to 280 million active users in the latest quarter, a 22% year-over-year bump) and kept revenue growth strong (up 39% in Q1, expected to be up 30% to 40% both this year and next).
+Our third millennial stock comes was previously recommended by our own Mike Cintolo, chief analyst of Cabot Growth Investor.
+He previously recommended Snap Inc. (SNAP), saying, “The first couple of years of this stock’s life were brutal, but new management and a slew of new products (including more camera-based and some augmented reality offerings, video collections, games and even a bit of original content) and technology (including a new Android app that loads faster and has boosted engagement) has helped the user count to increase (up to 280 million active users in the latest quarter, a 22% year-over-year bump) and kept revenue growth strong (up 66% in Q1).

 The rising Millennial generation comes with diverse strategies for profitable investing in growth companies.
 There are many more stocks that will benefit from these trends, but I hope that these ideas will give you an entrée to profiting from investing in these key demographic developments.